Southport State High School

 Further funding, of £9406, was allocated to building at Southport SHS in the 1955-6 financial year.
 Another Hawksley Prefabricated School Building (Block D) of unknown type, shown as a future administration block to the immediate east of Block A in the original school plan, was constructed on the site after December 1955.
 This was a lowset building with a small entry porch.[41]

 Some changes to the surviving 1950s buildings have been made.
-Alterations to Block E were made in 1988-9 reconfiguring the upper level layout to three classrooms and converting the then science laboratories to general classrooms, and refurbishing the ground floor drama room (former student recreation area).[53]
-In 2001 the lower level of Block E was reconfigured for a multi-media room.[54]
-Changes to Block B in 2001 included creation of computer labs (former commercial room and classroom) on the upper level, new aluminium windows, and the replacement of two doors.
-In 2012 a concrete switchback ramp for disabled access was added in the NE corner of Block B.[55] The brick walls and concrete plinths of the lower levels of both Blocks B and E have been painted.
+Alterations to Block E were made in 1988-9 reconfiguring the upper level layout to three classrooms and converting the then science laboratories to general classrooms, and refurbishing the ground floor drama room (former student recreation area).[54]
+In 2001 the lower level of Block E was reconfigured for a multi-media room.[55]
+The brick walls and concrete plinths of the lower levels of Block E have been painted.

-Of the few reasonably-intact Hawksley Prefabricated School Buildings identified in the Queensland Schools Heritage Conservation Study, 1996, only the two at Southport SHS and five at Mt Isa SHS (1953) are extant in 2016.[58]
-Along with another Hawksley ‘type K plus six bays’ at Maryborough Central State School [QHR 601264], they are rare known surviving examples of the 27 original Hawksley Prefabricated School Buildings imported by the DPW, and the only known examples of types F and H in Queensland.
+Of the few reasonably-intact Hawksley Prefabricated School Buildings identified in the Queensland Schools Heritage Conservation Study, 1996, only the one at Southport SHS and five at Mt Isa SHS (1953) are extant in 2024.[62]
+Along with another Hawksley ‘type K plus six bays’ at Maryborough Central State School [QHR 601264], they are rare known surviving examples of the 27 original Hawksley Prefabricated School Buildings imported by the DPW.
+Block E is the only known example of type F in Queensland.

 The importance of the school within the community has been acknowledged during anniversary celebrations.
-In 1991 Southport State High School celebrated its 75th anniversary with the production of a commemorative booklet entitled Southport State High School: celebrating 75 years, 1916-1991.[59]
-For its 100th anniversary in 2016 the school held a centenary ball with alumni Clive Palmer as a guest speaker.[60]
+In 1991 Southport State High School celebrated its 75th anniversary with the production of a commemorative booklet entitled Southport State High School: celebrating 75 years, 1916-1991.[63]
+Centenary celebrations were held in June 2016.[64]

-In 2016 Southport State High School continues to operate from its Smith Street site.
-Its school population is approximately 1600 students.
-The campus incorporates 20 buildings, plus sporting facilities.
-The school is important to the Gold Coast as a focus for the community and generations of students have been taught there.
+In 2024 Southport State High School continues to operate from its Smith Street site.
+Its school population is approximately 2068 students.[65]
+The campus incorporates more than 20 buildings, plus sporting facilities.
+The school is important to the Gold Coast as a focus for the community and several generations of students have been taught there.

 Description